 - What are the benefits vs. risks?

-- What are the limitations of MRI of the Head?
+- What are the limitations of a head MRI?

 - Which test, procedure or treatment is best for me?